jtroo/kanata/README.md

 - Try it out and let me know what you think.
 Feel free to file an issue or start a discussion.
-- Browse the open issues and help out if you would like to
+- Browse the open issues and help out if you are able and/or would like to.

 ## What does the name mean?